-The GGN's participation main goal is to underline that the UNESCO Global Geoparks provide an international framework for cooperation and broad stakeholder engagement on shared and sustainable outcomes related to tourism, tying sustainability together with community pride and benefit, economic development and new employment as well as geological, natural and cultural heritage conservation.
+The aim of the GGN's participation in international tourism fairs is to emphasize that the UNESCO Global Geoparks provide an international framework for cooperation and broad stakeholder engagement on shared and sustainable outcomes related to tourism, linking sustainability together with community pride and benefit, economic development and new employment as well as geological, natural and cultural heritage conservation.

-Through the participation in the tourism fairs, the Global Geoparks Network comes in contact with thousands of businessmen working in the travel industry, tour operators, operators, visitors, journalists, official missions from all over the world who participate in the exhibitions in order to discover the latest developments in the travel industry.
+Through the participation in the tourism fairs, the Global Geoparks Network comes in contact with thousands of businessmen working in the travel industry, tour operators, visitors, journalists and official missions from all over the world who participate in the exhibitions in order to discover the latest developments in the travel industry.

-The participation of the Geoparks is common and includes the presentation of individual exhibits, new brochures and local products in a special stand.
+The participation of the Geoparks includes the presentation of individual exhibits, new brochures and local products in a special stand.

-The Geoparks inform tourism professionals, tourists and visitors of the fair about the opportunities for visiting and the geotourism activities organized by the Geoparks.
-At the same time, Geoparks participate in press conferences as well as in special events organized and displaying Geoparks as unique tourist quality destinations.
+The Geoparks inform tourism professionals, tourists and visitors to the fair about the opportunities for visiting and the geotourism activities organized by the Geoparks.

+At the same time, the Global Geoparks Network organizes and participates in press conferences as well as in special events organized and displaying Geoparks as unique tourist quality destinations.